The way you put together and lead your teams is critical in ensuring that team members work towards shared goals and produce results.

 Outline how the team will operate

-- Discuss and agree what methods will be used for decision making, problem solving and running meetings.
+- Discuss and agree which methods will be used for decision making, problem solving and running meetings.

-- Explain that individual performance will be reviewed in regular team meetings and through random quality checks.
+- Explain that individual performance will be reviewed in regular team meetings, and also through random quality checks.

 Agree how you will resolve day-to-day problems and disagreements in the team